Woosmap/geofencing-ios-sdk/README.md

 ##  Pre-requisites

-- iOS 13 and above.
+- iOS 13 and above
 - Xcode 11 and above
 - APNS Credentials